Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. _grpc-get-account-info:

-.. function:: GetAccountInfo(blockHash, accountAddress) -> ?AccountInfo
+.. function:: GetAccountInfo(blockHash: BlockHash, accountAddress: AccountAddress) -> JsonResponse

    Get the state of an account in the given block.